Decorating for Fall! Fall is here and with the changing of the seasons, it’s time to change to your fall décor.

 Create a welcoming front porch for guests Have some fun!

 Fall means Halloween, Thanksgiving and the Holiday Season.
-Classic fall colors are beautiful with yellow, orange, dark red, and brown colors predominant in the palette.
+Classic fall colors are warm and beautiful with yellow, orange, dark red, and brown colors predominant in the palette.

 Kelli and Kristi from Lolly Jane use simple ingredients for their fall decor, including chalkboard and faux pumpkins grouped on a lovely entry table.

 For an easy fall mantel, look at how Stacy at Not Just a Housewife decorated hers.

 Everything she used she had on hand, so she didn’t have to go shopping or purchase anything.
 The pine cones and leaves came from her yard.
 Just beautiful!

 Christina from The Frugal Homemaker uses non-seasonal items like windows, fencing, lanterns, and candlesticks as the base for her mantel decorations.